cdroulers/block-fly/README.md

 The tests execute the JS in the `build` folder which is output when `npm run build` is run (or `ctrl+shift+b` in VSCode).
 This is because I tried to use `ts-node` for running and it worked, but it wasn't possible to debug the tests that way.

+Levels can be seen [here](http://azich.org/blockdude/levels.js).

 # History

+## 0.3.0

+* Change parser to symbols instead of numbers.
+* Can go through door!
+DEAR GAWD.

 ## 0.2.0

-Basic first level.
+* Basic first level.
 Can't use the door yet.